chapel-lang/chapel/doc/rst/language/evolution.rst

       .. code-block::  console

-          $ chpl assocLiteralWarn.chpl
+          $ chpl baz.chpl
-          assocLiteralWarn.chpl:1: warning: The default parSafe mode for associative domains and arrays (like 'd1') is changing from 'true' to 'false'.
-To suppress this warning, use an explicit parSafe argument (ex: domain(int, parSafe=false)), or compile with '-snoParSafeWarning'.
-To use the old default of parSafe=true, compile with '-sparSafeOnByDefault'.
+          baz.chpl:1: warning: The default parSafe mode for associative domains and arrays (like 'd1') is changing from 'true' to 'false'. baz.chpl:1: note: To suppress this warning you can make your domain const, use an explicit parSafe argument (ex: domain(int, parSafe=false)), or compile with '-snoParSafeWarning'. baz.chpl:1: note: To use the old default of parSafe=true, compile with '-sassocParSafeDefault=true'.

 version 1.32, September 2023
 ----------------------------